BDA-KTS/text_stylistic_features/README.md

 ## Description

-This stylistic feature extraction method analyzes the stylistic patterns in text instead of the content itself.
-It identifies linguistic and structural patterns across multiple categories, e.g., lexical features (tokens, type-token-ratio, root-type-token-ratio, corrected-type-token-ratio, herdan, and maas), profanity features (profanity word count, text without profanity),  readability (flesch_reading_ease, text_standard, reading_time, syllable_count, sentence_count, char_count, polysyllable_count, get_monosyllable_count), repetitiveness (num_of_choruses), rhyme (rhyme_scheme), and sentiment analysis (sentiment_polarity).
-These features capture the author's writing style, or gene's tone and expressiveness.
-It quantifies the stylistic features for insights into the underlying communication style and their comparisons.
+The method analyzes stylistic patterns in the text, instead of the content itself.
+It identifies a number of linguistic and structural patterns in multiple categories (listed below).
+These features capture the author's writing style, tone and expressiveness.
+The extracted features are quantified for insights into the underlying communication style and comparisons across styles.

+- Lexical features (tokens, type-token-ratio, root-type-token-ratio, corrected-type-token-ratio, herdan, and maas)
+- Profanity features (profanity word count, text without profanity)
+- Readability (flesch_reading_ease, text_standard, reading_time, syllable_count, sentence_count, char_count, polysyllable_count, get_monosyllable_count)
+- Repetitiveness (num_of_choruses), rhyme (rhyme_scheme)
+- Sentiment analysis (sentiment_polarity)

 ## Use Cases